andrew00917/ACEit/README.md

 *Logical Error*

 Google speech recognition program was used for speech recognition.
 However, there were consistent error in recognition which eventually will lead to frustration.
-To engage the child to play, especially those with less clear pronounciation, arange of acceptance for an answer had to be widened.
+To engage the child to play, especially those with less clear pronounciation, a range of acceptance for an answer had to be widened.
   * eye -> I or i
   * night -> 9
   * cow -> how